Skip to main content?

 Founded in 1991 by Dr. Suad Amiry and a group of fellow architects and intellectuals, RIWAQ is a Ramallah-based non-profit organization that protects and develops architectural heritage in Palestine.

-RIWAQ’s mission is to protect, restore, and rehabilitate the architectural and cultural heritage in Palestine through its main programs: the Restoration Program, the Regeneration of the 50 Most Significant Historic Centers, and the Community and Cultural Program.
+RIWAQ’s mission is to protect, restore, and rehabilitate the architectural and cultural heritage in Palestine through its main programs: the Restoration Program, the Regeneration of the 50 Most Significant Historic Centres, and the Community and Cultural Program.
 RIWAQ contributes to the production and dissemination of knowledge about heritage through its Research and Publications Program and works on building a conducive institutional and legal environment.
 RIWAQ also seeks to provide job opportunities in conservation and restoration through its Job Creation Program.

 Over 30 years of work, RIWAQ has been able to document over 50,320 historic buildings in more than 422 villages, towns, and cities in the West Bank, Gaza, and Jerusalem.
-RIWAQ has also managed to create an alternative cultural infrastructure in rural areas through the adaptive reuse of more than 130 historic buildings to serve as premises for women’s associations, youth centers, children’s libraries, and more.
+RIWAQ has also managed to create an alternative cultural infrastructure in rural areas through the adaptive reuse of more than 130 historic buildings to serve as premises for women’s associations, youth centres, children’s libraries, and more.

 RIWAQ’s work in the Jerusalem cluster not only includes the restoration and preservation of historic centers but also provides a program based on community and research activities that link villages and their communities and try to revive their crafts and landscapes as well as historical, social, and cultural relationships.